-Welcome to the SPH Office of Research.
+Welcome to the UTHealth School of Public Health Office of Research.
 There are several steps in the student research process.
 Here you will find a general overview of the research process as well as detailed instructions and forms for submitting your proposal, formatting your CE, thesis or dissertation, getting IRB approval, and finding funding for your project.

 Your advisor or the Office of Research are always available to answer your questions on next steps in the process.

-The proposal becomes the beginning chapters of the final WCE/thesis/dissertation.
-Therefore, students are encouraged (but not required) to use the templates for developing the proposal.
+Since your proposal will eventually become the beginning chapters of your final WCE/thesis/dissertation, you are encouraged (but not required) to use the templates for formatting the proposal.
 More information about the proposal content and submission process is provided in the CE/Thesis/Dissertation Guides and elsewhere at: https://sph.uth.edu/research/student-research/.
-If you choose to use the Style Templates for your proposal, please omit the following sections:
+If you choose to use the templates for formatting the proposal, please omit the following sections, which are only included in the final CE/thesis/dissertation:

 - Signature page